|

 been received as to how a name may be added to the Town

 Memorial.
-The combination of these two factors means that the
+The combination of these two factors led, by request

-Town Council that the Memorial would be updated every three
+Council and a resolution passed by them in 2006 that the Memorial would be updated every three

 years (municipal year 2005/2006, minute number